 You should only itemize deductions if they add up to more than the standard deduction.

-- To be worth foregoing the standard deduction for tax year 2021, your itemized deductions need to add up to more than $12,500 for single taxpayers (or married filing seperately).
+- To be worth foregoing the standard deduction for tax year 2022, your itemized deductions need to add up to more than $12,950 for single taxpayers (or married filing separately).

-- Itemized deductions for head of household filers need to equal more than the $18,800 standard deduction.
+- Itemized deductions for head-of-household filers need to equal more than the $19,400 standard deduction.

 The IRS has a great primer on credits and deductions here.

 “Above-the-line” deductions are not the same thing as itemized deductions.

 Some examples include student loan interest, a traditional IRA deduction or moving expenses.
 You can subtract these expenses from your gross income to lower your Adjusted Gross Income (AGI).

 The IRS limits deductions and credits by income, so the lower your AGI, the better your chance at qualifying for additional tax benefits.